Resident shot at and chased Texas church shooter

 Eyewitness Kevin Jordan lives less than 50 yards from the church and saw it all happen.
 He was outside changing his car's oil when the masked gunman started his deadly assault.

-Jordan said his neighbor, who he described as a man who would do anything for anyone, came out with a gun then shot the suspect while taking cover behind a car.
+Jordan said his neighbor, who he described as a man who would do anything for anyone, ran over with a gun then shot at the suspect while taking cover behind a car.

 "If it wasn't for him, the guy wouldn't have stopped," Jordan explained to KENS 5.
-He explained that his neighbor also shot through the suspect's window as he drove off.
+He explained that his neighbor also shot through the suspect's car window as he sped off.

-During that confrontation, the gunman also shot at Jordan's house and he said the bullet went through his window and narrowly missed hitting his 2-year-old son and wife.
+Before entering the church, the gunman also shot at Jordan's house and he said the bullet went through his window, narrowly missing his 2-year-old son and wife.

 "When he saw me and I ran, he took a pop shot off at my house," Jordan described.

-After the suspect left the area, Jordan, who is a medical assistant, went inside the church to try and help the victim's, many of which he has known for years.
+Later when the suspect left the area, Jordan, who is a medical assistant, went inside the church to try and help the victims, many of whom he has known for years.

 But it quickly became clear that nothing could be done for many of them.
 "I can't even describe everything I saw."

-Officials have yet to release the names of the 26 victims, but said they ranged from five to 72 years old.
+Officials have yet to release the names of the 26 victims, but said they ranged in age from five to 72 years old.

 Sherri Pomeroy, the wife of First Baptist Pastor Frank Pomeroy, told the Associated Press in a text message that their 14-year-old daughter was one of the victims.